Skip to Content

 festival cereal

 2. Yogurt drinks – a little heavier to carry than I’d prefer, but at least the bottles are robust and will assist the dried fruit in the digestion.
-Anything to keep your digestive system on top is a great idea.
+Anything to keep your digestive system on top is a great idea for the best food for festivals.

 3. Oranges – now here’s a bit of refreshing health for you, and they come in their own handy packaging too.
 Bit annoying to carry around though, and kinda messy to eat, so one of those foods for festivals that are best for back at the tent.